aaroncolon/aaron-colon-nextjs/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is the front-end for https://aaron-colon.com based on a starter template for [Learn Next.js](https://nextjs.org/learn).